-Participant Participant Threshold Annual Incentive Opportunity as % of 2013 Base Salary Target Annual Incentive Opportunity as % of 2013 Base Salary Maximum Annual Incentive Opportunity as % of 2013 Base Salary

-Joseph Wm.
-Foran 38% 75% 100%

-David E. Lancaster Executive Vice President, Chief Operating Officer and Chief Financial Officer 44% 74% 100%
+Participant Threshold Annual Incentive Opportunity as % of 2013 Base Salary Target Annual Incentive Opportunity as % of 2013 Base Salary Maximum Annual Incentive Opportunity as % of 2013 Base Salary Joseph Wm.
+Foran 38% 75% 100% Matthew V. Hairford President 33% 67% 100% David E. Lancaster Executive Vice President, Chief Operating Officer and Chief Financial Officer 44% 74% 100% David F. Nicklin (1) Executive Director of Exploration 29% 43% 85% Ryan C. London 25% 45% 75%

-Matthew V. Hairford 33% 67% 100%

-David F. Nicklin (1) 29% 43% 85%

-Bradley M. Robinson 25% 40% 50%

-(1) The target annual incentive opportunity, expressed in dollars, assumes that Mr. Nicklin works 200 days per year at the daily rate of \$1,750 per day.

-In early 2014, with regard to each Named Executive Officer, after taking into account the performance criteria guidelines and all other information with regard to such Named Executive Officer, the Nominating, Compensation and Planning Committee may recommend to the Independent Directors that any Named Executive Officer be paid an annual award for 2013 and the Independent Directors will determine the annual award for 2013 to be paid to such Named Executive Officer, if any.
-The amount of such annual award may be greater than or less than the payment opportunity based on the performance criteria guidelines so long as the annual award does not exceed 200% of the applicable Named Executive Officer's annual base salary.
+The target annual incentive opportunity, expressed in dollars, assumes that Mr. Nicklin works 200 days per year at the daily rate of \$1,750 per day.
+Pursuant to the 2013 Incentive Program, the amount of any annual award could have been greater or less than the payment opportunity based on the performance criteria guidelines so long as the annual award did not exceed 200% of the Named Executive Officer's annual base salary.